-Buying a house is of course the biggest financial burden you will face.
+Buying a house is, of course, the biggest financial burden you will face.
 What people generally don’t make you aware of though is the constant maintenance that is required when you own your own house, like hiring power washing dublin to wash the outside walls of your home.

 Top Tips for House Maintenance

 - Carpet cleaning – Now I don’t mean just hoovering!
 We have a cream carpet in our living room, which with a 9 year old and his mates the carpet needs a regular carpet wash by professionals from Carpet Cleaning Fletcher.
 You can either get professionals in to do this for you, or you can buy your own machine for less than £100.
 This is the option we have gone for as I am a clean freak and wash the carpets at least once a month.

 - Clean the filter on your hoover – Now this should be done ideally once a month.
 However, if I am honest, I probably only do this once every 6 months.
 As soon as it is done though the difference it makes to the cleaning of the carpets is amazing.

 - Cleaning the cooker hood filters – I do this monthly and the oil and grease that comes off them is gross!

 - Check your fire alarm battery – this is often something that is overlooked.
 But this should be done monthly.
 They all have a test button on them so it is very easy to do.

 - Clean your cooker – if your cooker is dirty it can give off a really horrible smell and generally is really smokey.
 You can either get the professionals in who will charge around £100 to do a deep clean (which I have to say is well worth it, it is like having a new cooker!)
 Or you can try and clean it yourself.
 I put the oven trays into the dishwasher and run it with a dishwasher cleaner and they come out brilliant.